hubotio/hubot/docs/patterns/authorization_tutorial.md

 Hubot>
 ```

 You now have a first user locally that has the admin rights.
-If you have a running hubot, your unique ids from `Hubot show users` and export the list with commas and restart hubot.
+If you have a running external hubot, your unique ids from `Hubot show users` will be different, export the list with commas and
+restart hubot.

 ## Setting up the first role